2.3. Storage Domain Types

-Red Hat Virtualization supports three types of storage domains, including the storage types that each of the storage domains support:
+Red Hat Virtualization supports the following types of storage domains, as well as the storage types that each storage domain supports.

 The Data Domain stores the hard disk images of all virtual machines in the Red Hat Virtualization environment.
 Disk images may contain an installed operating system or data stored or generated by a virtual machine.
 Data storage domains support NFS, iSCSI, FCP, GlusterFS and POSIX compliant storage.
 A data domain cannot be shared between multiple data centers.Note

 GlusterFS Storage is deprecated, and will no longer be supported in future releases.